 The event horizon shrunk to a bubble around the mob when it learned that life (that was deleted upon death) at best was a social construct, and only the dream of having its name on the top ten charts could provide it with a few short seconds of imaginary existence as a hypothetic individual.

 The mob became a string of code in a silicon machine, an integrated atom in a system it was totally alienated from.
 The mob, who had lost all connection with its instincts, emotions and sense of self, stopped listen to all logic and simply rationalized its blind obedience to escape the infinite depths of anxiety and fear in its dying soul.

 Art was reduced to a political weapon designed to manipulate the mob’s suppressed instincts, emotions and sense of self to attack those who questioned the official definition of reality.
 The mammoth hunters were chased to the brink of extinction as “public enemies”.

 In a society of blind obedience, nothing is more dangerous than a true instinct, a real emotion, an actual sense of self or even the slightest hint that an objective reality may exist outside of the propaganda.

 MUZAK OR MUSIC

 The music and art industry have adapted well to each event horizon through history, and each major art movement is a child of its time.
-In the eyes of the music and art industry of today we are therefore all interactive objects of the same same but different value in a 2D universe: essentially consumers, voters or influencers.
-Anything that reminds the audience of their instincts, emotions, sense of selves or reality is therefore bad for business and must be banned or in any other way neutralized.
+In the eyes of the music and art industry of today we are therefore all interactive objects of the same same but different value in a 2D universe: essentially producers/influencers or consumers/voters.
+Anything that reminds the audience of their instincts, emotions, sense of selves or reality is therefore bad for business/power and must be banned or in any other way neutralized.

 This is also why the music industry doesn’t like Lilou & John and why other rock bands most often keep on making muzak for the mobs.
 Our music is strange, potentially dangerous and difficult to understand, like ancient symbols carved by man into the wall of a Neolithic cave.